Explore map data

 Note:

-The Authoritative badge indicates that the organization that owns the item has been verified as an authoritative source.
-The Living Atlas badge indicates this item is included in ArcGIS Living Atlas.
-The Subscriber badge indicates that you must be signed in to an ArcGIS account to access this layer.
+The green Authoritative badge indicates that the organization that owns the item has been verified as an authoritative source.
+The blue Living Atlas badge indicates this item is included in ArcGIS Living Atlas.
+The blue Subscriber badge indicates that you must be signed in to an ArcGIS account to access this layer.
 When searching for data, it can be difficult to know which layers to use.
 These badges help you quickly find the highest quality and most trustworthy data.
 You can learn more at What's New with Authoritative Content.

 - Click the layer name for the National Risk Index Census Tracts layer.